amoshochman/interpreter/README.md

 # interpreter

-An exercise that fills the below instructions:

-Implementing an Interpreter for a simple programming language called ALPL.
+Implementation of an Interpreter for a simple programming language called ALPL.

 The interpreter input is a text file containing the ALPL program, the interpreter should run the ALPL program.